 Frozen Embryo Transfer

 A surrogate is required to undergo a Frozen Embryo Transfer cycle in order to achieve a pregnancy.
-Prior to this procedure, she will be asked to meet with the treating specialist to ensure she is medically suitable for the surrogacy program.
+Prior to this procedure, they will be asked to meet with the treating specialist to ensure they are medically suitable for the surrogacy program.
 The surrogate will also be asked to attend an information session with a fertility coordinator.
-During this session she will be informed about the type of treatment she will undergo (e.g. medications), the risks of the procedure and the pregnancy, lifestyle recommendations and other requirements.
+During this session, they will be informed about the type of treatment they will undergo (e.g. medications), the risks of the procedure and the pregnancy, lifestyle recommendations and other requirements.